OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

-NCBI taxonomy has good coverage of OTUs, provides a rich source of phyogenetically informed higher taxa, and is open, but its taxonomic coverage is limited to taxa that have sequence data in GenBank (about 360,455 species having standard binomial names).
+NCBI taxonomy has good coverage of OTUs, provides a rich source of phyogenetically informed higher taxa, and is open, but its taxonomic coverage is limited to taxa that have sequence data in GenBank (about 360,000 species having standard binomial names at the time of this writing).
 Traditional all-life taxonomies such as Catalogue of Life, IRMNG, and GBIF meet the taxonomic coverage requirement, but miss many OTUs from our input trees, and their higher-level taxonomies are often not as